AllenInstitute/MIES/Packages/IPNWB/Readme.md

-# Igor Pro module for writing NeurodataWithoutBorder files
+# Igor Pro module for reading and writing NeurodataWithoutBorder files

-This modules allows to easily create valid NeurodataWithoutBorder style HDF5 files.
+This modules allows to easily write and read valid NeurodataWithoutBorder style HDF5 files.
 It encapsulates most of the specification in easy to use functions.

 Compliant to NeurodataWithoutBorders specification 1.0.5.